5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 Param:

-* id - provide the guid id for the desired robot entity relation to be retrieved ex.
+* id - provide the guid id for the desired Robot entity relation to be retrieved ex.
 73b43f02-0a95-41f8-a1b6-b4c90d5acccf.
 * name - provide the relation name ex.
 OWNS.

 Return: